 \section{Introduction}

-\IEEEPARstart{S}{i}gn language, as a unique non-verbal language system, relies on rich hand movements, gesture forms, and body language, serving as the core communication mechanism within the deaf community \cite{rastgoo2021sign}\cite{wei2020semantic}\cite{aditya2022novel}.
-Sign language recognition has always been a focal point for researchers, exemplifying interdisciplinary studies that integrate the essence of computer vision, natural language processing, and human-computer interaction technologies\cite{pu2020boosting}\cite{wadhawan2021sign}.
-The development of sign language recognition technology has also built a bridge for communication between the deaf and hearing populations.
-By real-time translation of sign language videos into understandable text or speech, this technology not only simplifies the complexity of cross-language communication but also demonstrates great potential in various fields such as education, employment, and public services\cite{cui2017recurrent}.
+\IEEEPARstart{S}{i}gn language recognition has always been a key issue of concern for researchers.
+As a model of interdisciplinary research, it integrates the essence of computer vision, natural language processing, and human-computer interaction technology\cite{pu2020boosting}\cite{wadhawan2021sign}.
+Sign language recognition technology not only simplifies the complexity of cross linguistic communication by translating sign language dynamic videos into understandable text or speech in real time, but also demonstrates enormous potential in multiple fields such as education, employment, and public services\cite{cui2017recurrent}.